Workflow Utilities

 You can scale and normalize your single-cell or spatial data by

-calling the normalize function
+calling the normalize function.
+The function takes a

-parameter where cpm
+method parameter where cpmor

-additional assay in the object.
+as an additional assay in the object.

 sce <- spacedeconv::normalize(sce, method = "cpm", assay = "counts")